OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-2/index.md

 In the project you created, go to **Process** to start adding in the steps.

-1. The first step will be Deploy a Package.
+1. The first step is Deploy a Package.
 Under the Deploy a Package step, specify the name, target roles for the deployment target, and package details.
 Ensure that the package details are pointing to the GitHub feed and the repo where you stored the Pulumi Azure project.

 	Customize the features used by the step:

 	- Scroll to the top of the step and click the **CONFIGURE FEATURES** button.
-	- Select the Custom Installation Directory option.
+	- Select the **Custom Installation Directory** option.
-	- Uncheck the .NET Configuration Variables and .NET Configuration Transforms options.
+	- Uncheck the **.NET Configuration Variables** and **.NET Configuration Transforms** options.

 2. For the custom installation directory, choose where you want the Pulumi Azure code to reside.
 This is also where the Pulumi step will look to create the Azure resource group.
 3. Save the step.
 4. The second step is Run Pulumi (Linux).
 Under Run Pulumi (Linux), specify the name and target roles for the deployment target.
 5. There are a few parameters under the Run Pulumi (Linux) step template that are specific to the step.
 Let's go over them:
     - **Stack Name**: The stack name is the full name of the project in Pulumi.
 It's `OrganizationName/ProjectName/StackName`.
 For example, mine is `AdminTurnedDevOps/azure-go-new-resource-group/dev`.
 You can find this information for your stack name in the Pulumi portal.
-    - **Create Stack**: This option is only if you crate a stack.
+    - **Create Stack**: This option is only needed if you create a stack.
 Because a stack already exists, you don't have to worry about using this option.
     - **Command**: Pulumi has several commands, but the one you're interested in is `pulumi up`.
 As you can see, you don't have to type the full command, just type `up`
-    - **Command Args**: The command arg `--yes` ir required.
-When you run Pulumi, say, from the command line, there's an option that you need to choose to create a resource.
+    - **Command Args**: The command arg `--yes` is required.
+When you run Pulumi, say, from the command-line, there's an option that you need to choose to create a resource.
 The two options are `yes` or `no`.
 Because we don't have those pop-ups in the step template, we use the `--yes` flag.
     - **Pulumi Access Token**: This is an API key that you can generate in the Pulumi portal under settings.
     - **Pulumi Working Directory**: The working directory is where you copied the code over to from the **Deploy a Package** step.
     - **Restore Dependencies**: This step is for use with NodeJS to restore dependencies.
-Because you aren't using NodeJS you can uncheck the box.
+Because you aren't using NodeJS, you can uncheck the box.

 6. When complete, save the step.